Diane Farr: Life and career

 In Adam Carolla's 2015 film Road Hard, Farr starred as his character's love interest.

 Currently, Farr stars as Sharon Leone, Cal Fire Division Chief and mother of lead character Bode Donovan, in Jerry Bruckheimer's 2022 American drama television series, Fire Country.

 Personal life

-On June 26, 2006, she married the 36-year-old entertainment marketing executive Seung Yong Chung.
-Their first child, son Beckett Mancuso Chung, was born in March 2007 and they had twin daughters in August 2008.
+On June 24, 2006, then-36-year-old Farr married 35-year-old entertainment marketing executive Seung Yong Chung, at a ceremony in Mammoth Lakes, California.
+Their first child was a son, and they later had twin daughters.
+The couple divorced in 2017, though the relationship remains amicable and the family congregated together during the COVID-19 lockdowns in 2020.

-Farr has also written a book on interracial romance, Kissing Outside the Lines.
+Farr has served as an ambassador to the Mineseeker Foundation and the Sole for African Child Foundation.